tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </figcaption>
 </figure>

-The frame below captures the moment where *θ* reaches 45 degrees / `QUARTER_PI` radians.
+The frame below captures the moment where *θ* reaches 45 degrees (`QUARTER_PI` radians).

 <figure>
   <img src="{{ site.url }}/img/pitl04/trigonometry-unit-circle-overlay.png" class="fullwidth" />
-  <figcaption>The unit circle illustration has been placed over the animated circle.</figcaption>
+  <figcaption>The unit circle illustration has been placed over the animated version.</figcaption>
 </figure>

 The value for **sin** *θ* -- the red dot at the end of the red wave -- is equal to roughly 0.7.
-Take note how the sine function returns values between 1 and -1, which indicate the y-coordinate of where the arrow touches the circle's circumference.
-The blue **cos** wave also fluctuate between 1 and -1, representing the arrow's x-coordinate.
+Take note of how the sine function returns values between 1 and -1 that indicate the y-coordinate of where the arrow touches the circle's circumference.
+The blue **cos** wave also oscillates 1 and -1, representing the arrow tip's x-coordinate.

-Increment `theta` by `0.1` with each new frame, and a smaller circle to capture the sine wave's vertical motion:
+Increment `theta` by `0.05` with each new frame, and a smaller circle to capture the sine wave's vertical motion:

 {% highlight py %}
 def draw():
     ...
     ellipse(-width/2+40, y*s*-1, 10, 10)
-    theta += 0.1
+    theta += 0.05
 {% endhighlight %}

 <figure>
   <img src="{{ site.url }}/img/pitl04/trigonometry-sohcahtoa-circle-sine.png" class="fullwidth" />
-  <figcaption>The small circle moves up-and-down periodically, moving fastest as it cross the circle's centre.</figcaption>
+  <figcaption>The small circle moves up-and-down periodically, moving fastest as it crosses the circle's centre.</figcaption>
 </figure>

 Add another small circle to capture the cosine wave's horizontal motion: